verachell/YeetWords/README.md

 - On the other hand, user is not obligated to provide word and sentence files - the user may instead opt to specify words and sentences entirely within their program (this may be desirable in the case of a user program with a very small vocabulary).

-- Good gender support - handles male, female, and non-binary humans, plus genderless entities.
+- Good gender support - handles male, female, and non-binary humans, plus genderless robots.

 ### Restrictions